 Q: How do I know if the anode rod is bad?

-Need Help With Water Heater Maintenance in Tampa Bay?
+Ready for Reliable Water Heater Maintenance in Tampa Bay?

-- Same-day water heater service
+- Same-day water heater maintenance and repairs